dragonblade316/Rstreamdeck/README.md

 ## In the works (needed before I can call it stable):
 - profiles
-- buttons do not have the ability to set their own font size or text position yet
 - finishing the plugin protocol (it works but is missing features such as button position information)
 - documentation
 - rendering glitch fixes